seapoe1809/DarnaVersion1/README.md

  ##Important: If umbrel is running, the ports conflict.
 So ideal would be to use the native nextcloud app on umbrel

 c) go to your web browser at https://<your-ip-address>:8080 to complete the rest of installation.
 Follow instructions on your webpage.
 Save your seed phrase in a text file.

+d) You should port forward in your router login.
+Goto advanced settings and add port forwarding to your device IP addr, external and internal: 443 and save.

-d) You should obtain a domain address to allow easy access from anywhere and also phone apps.
+e) You should obtain a domain address to allow easy access from anywhere and also phone apps.
 It gives needed security certificates needed for your browsers to function well.
 To get one, you could get for free as listed on splash page or just buy one.
 I bought mine from google domains.
 If you wish, I can give you a secure subdomain for free, but would need your public IP address.

-e) If you do buy one, login to your domain management account and go to DNS section and configure as shown in the Nextcloud splash page.
+f) If you do buy one, login to your domain management account and go to DNS section and configure as shown in the Nextcloud splash page.
 You could get you public IP from typing in google 'whats my ip'

-f) It should then take you to next page where you choose the modules you need.
+g) It should then take you to next page where you choose the modules you need.
 I would suggest choosing all except 'talk' module.

-g) It should take almost 10 min to get it up and running, and finally will give you a username and password. eg. "admin" "asdnilsdfvblidfsvblisd98yy89y08ykjn".
+h) It should take almost 10 min to get it up and running, and finally will give you a username and password. eg. "admin" "asdnilsdfvblidfsvblisd98yy89y08ykjn".

-h) Launch your desktop app at https://<your sub domain> and enter your username and pwd.
+i) Launch your desktop app at https://<your sub domain> and enter your username and pwd.

-i) download your nextcloud app and enter your 'https://<your sub domain>' which will prompt for password and then you should be done.
+j) download your nextcloud app and enter your 'https://<your sub domain>' which will prompt for password and then you should be done.

 Step 2: Download your health data in nextcloud from iphone